Jump to content

 Oenomel is an ancient Greek beverage consisting of honey and unfermented grape juice.
 It is sometimes used as a folk remedy for gout and certain nervous disorders (31).
 Hippocrates, the great Greek scientist, prescribed a simple diet, favouring honey given as oxymel (vinegar and honey) for pain, hydromel (water and honey) for thirst, and a mixture of honey, water and various medicinal substances for acute fevers (35).
 Also he utilized honey for baldness, contraception, wound healing, laxative action, cough and sore throat, eye diseases, topical antisepsis, prevention and treatment of scars.”

-Summary: Although I’m always skeptical of reports of medical benefits based on folklore and anecdotes alone, I know a few people who swear to the benefits of honey for treating leg ulcers.
-I am not sure whether the wound response is from its antibacterial effect, it’s anti-inflammatory benefit, or it’s occlusive nature.
-Maybe one of these or other benefits of honey promote the wound response.
+Summary: Although I’m always skeptical of reports of medical benefits based on folklore and anecdotes alone, I know a few people who swear by honey for treating leg ulcers.
+I’m not sure whether the wound response is due to its antibacterial effect, anti-inflammatory benefit, or occlusive nature.
+Maybe one of these, or other benefits of honey, promotes the wound response.

-Not surprisingly, good medical research is starting to support the medical use of honey in certain settings, especially wound care.
+Not surprisingly, good medical research is increasingly supporting the medical use of honey in certain settings, especially wound care.

 https://greekreporter.com/2021/09/19/greek-honey-for-beautiful-skin-hair-and-anti-aging/